willj-dev/willj-dev.github.io/content/pages/millennial-utopia/transition.rst

 ------------------------
 title: Transitioning From Capitalism
+blurb: >
+  A sketch of the transition process from a contemporary consumer-capitalist society to one closer to the MU ideal.
 ------------------------

 Here we outline the steps by which we can gradually, peacefully, and non-coercively transition from a contemporary consumer-capitalist society to one which universally and equitably guarantees the Millennial Social Code.